Do you realize how powerful passive income really is? Do you?

 - Say yes to lunch dates.
-You have a friend who wants to do lunch, you can say yes!
+If you have a friend who wants to do lunch, you can say yes!
 You don’t have to be anywhere else.

 - Say yes to out-of-towners.
-Someone wants to come visit you?
+Does someone want to come to visit you?
 You can say yes now!
 Even if it’s during the weekdays and not just the weekend!
 Woohoo.

 - Hobbies and activities.
-Now you have time to do whatever hobbies and activities you have always wanted to do but didn’t have the time to do or the energy leftover after your real job.
-This may even be as simple as going to the gym — now you don’t have to only hit the gym during the really crowded times when you can’t get a machine!
-You can go at noon, if you want.
-Or you can go at noon one day, 3pm another day, morning another day… it doesn’t matter!
+Now you have time to do whatever hobbies and activities you have always wanted to do but didn’t have the time to do or the energy left over after your real job.
+This may even be as simple as going to the gym — now you don’t have to only hit the gym during really crowded times when you can’t get a machine!
+You can go at noon if you want.
+Or you can go at noon one day, 3 pm another day, morning another day… it doesn’t matter!
 You pick.

 - Learn.
 Learn what?
 Learn anything!
 Go back to school for some random topic that you never went to school for before because you were worried about it not looking good enough on your resume.
 Or go to classes for something totally off the wall and learn a new skill!
 Learn a new language, learn to dance, learn history, psychology… learn anything!